happyuc-project/web3j/docs/source/transactions.rst

 *data*
   the encoded function selector and parameter arguments

-web3j takes care of the function encoding for you, for further details on the implementation refer to the :doc:`abi` section.
+webuj takes care of the function encoding for you, for further details on the implementation refer to the :doc:`abi` section.

 ::